dusanlazic/fast/README.md

 ### Submitter Script Guideline

-Your submitter script should also follow certain guidelines:

-1. Submitter script should have a function named `submit`.
-2. The `submit` function should take one parameter, `flags`, which is a list of flags (string values) for submission.
-3. The `submit` function should return two lists, the first one should be a list of accepted flags, and the second one a list of rejected flags.
+Your submitter script should have a function named `submit` that takes a single parameter, which is a list of flags (string values) for submission.
+The `submit` function should return two dictionaries, where the **keys** are **flag values**, and the **values** are **flag service responses**.
+The first dictionary should contain accepted flags, and the second one rejected flags.

 Here is an example of how a submitter script may look like: